theramiyer/blog/content/post/2023/you-must-know-physics-to-watch-oppenheimer.md

 Atoms, as a concept, are not new to us humans.
 We have been talking about "atomos" (not Atmos) for a few millennia now.
 Although, nobody truly knew (or knows) what an atom looked like.

 Partly because atoms are too small.
 What do I mean by that?
-For us to be able to see something, light must bounce off of something, and hit our retina.
-This kicks off a chemical reaction in the retina, which creates a signal that the optic nerve carries to the brain.
+For us to be able to see something, light must bounce off of it, and hit our retina.
+This kicks off a chemical reaction in the retina, which generates a signal that the optic nerve carries to the brain.

 But when we aim to look at a particle that is hundreds of times smaller than the smallest wavelength of the light we can see, well, how can we?